389ds/389ds.github.io/docs/389ds/design/cli-guide.md

 time they become important, they will continue to be ignored.
 This is an inconsistent behaviour.

-One would easily blame the pilot, but infact it's not their fault - the design of the cockpit gave them misleading signals, that cause a series of futher interactions that led to the incident.
+One would easily blame the pilot, but infact it's not their fault - the design of the cockpit gave them misleading signals, that caused a series of futher interactions that led to the incident.

 An interesting example of this was the Three Mile Island nuclear plant disaster.
-Many causes were provided, and people blamed the operators - however, a psychologist named Don Norman realised that the disaster would always have occured as the control system *was misleading operators*, and it was not possible for the human to interact with it correctly.
+Many causes were provided, and people blamed the operators - however, Don Norman realised that the disaster would always have occured as the control system *was misleading operators*, and it was not possible for the human to interact with it correctly.

-Don Norman has since written many texts and works discussing design principles and human interaction.
+Human interaction is a field rooted in psychology, and Norman's text "The Design of Everyday Things" is one of his most famous works and has been well referenced and reviewed.

 His principles are: